-This Vegetable Detox Juice is made by juicing vegetables and no fruit, making it a really healthy way to get micronutrients without the energy crash.
+This Fruit-Free Vegetable Detox Juice is made by juicing vegetables and no fruit, making it a really healthy way to get micronutrients without the energy crash.

 This is another recipe developed after returning home from nearly a month abroad and feeling the need to “detox” in the most casual sense of the word.
 My functional medicine doctor has actually planted the idea of doing a seasonal detox to support my health, but I’m still playing around with how that would work for me, especially balancing my history of disordered eating and working around my food sensitivities.
 Stay tuned; I hope to write more about this in the future.

 Vegetables are great for supporting the body’s natural detoxification process, and even though juicing removes the beneficial fiber, it’s a great way to get a lot of micronutrients in at one sitting, or sipping, as the case may be.
 I certainly don’t juice every day, but I try to make juice maybe 1-2 times a week depending on how I’m feeling and how much time I have.
 We’ve been having a heat wave here in California, too, so a cold juice after a workout and before lunch hits the spot for me.

 For this Vegetable Detox Juice, I left out the fruit except for a lime which is technically a fruit but is so low in fructose that it doesn’t affect my blood sugar.
 I love the parsley as the key ingredient in this juice, but beets have also been known to help with detoxification (see my beet juice recipe here).